 </html>

-file to open it in your default web browser.
+3. Open in a Browser: Double-click the .html file to open it in your default web browser.
 You should see a simple webpage with the title “Hello World!” and the text “Hello World!” displayed in a heading (h1) format.

 HTML5